Know Your Enemy

 In China we find belief in a being called Shenlong a great spirit who controls the weather and sends the rain.
 But what makes this particular being worth highlighting, is not that Shenlong is famous for defeating a great dragon and becoming king of the gods, rather what is unique about Shenlong is that he is a dragon.
 This blue colored creature is associated with the heavens (similar to Zeus) and also regarded as one of the great-spirit dragons such as the celestial dragons – like Tianlong.

 Those of us who know our Bible well will see the significance of this connection right away.
 The serpent is a figure which first appears at the very beginning of the Bible in Genesis and the dragon appears at the end of the Bible in Revelation, and finally in two verses of Revelation we are given our clearest ray of light to shine on Ba’al.

 And I saw an angel coming down out of heaven, having the key to the Abyss and holding in his hand a great chain.
 He seized the dragon, that ancient serpent, who is the devil, or Satan, and bound him for a thousand years.
 Revelation 20:1-2

 Ba’al is the Devil

 As I state in a previous entry in this series, whenever we are looking to establish a spiritual truth, we must show it from the Bible and if possible use the words of Jesus.
-Then we can be sure that whatever matter we are looking to establish is true because we have it right from the one who created every fact.
+By doing this, we can be sure that whatever topic we are looking at is true because we have it right from the one who created every fact.
 Twice in the New Testament the Lord Jesus gives us our most solid piece of evidence about the true origin of Ba’al.

 But when the Pharisees heard this, they said, “It is only by Beelzebul, the prince of demons, that this fellow drives out demons.”
 Matthew 12:24